NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Report.md

    In these two parts, we implement the create and the query servlets. `CourseCRCreateServlet` and `ProfessorCRCreateServlet` are used for create a comment and a rating for a course or a professor.
 And the query servlets are for acquire the list of CourseCR and ProfessorCR.

-In summary, all the servlets receive or send the json data that can be parsed by the frontend.
-For inner implementation of the functions, a lower layer called service layer realizes the interactions with the database.
+All the servlets receive or send the json data that can be parsed by the frontend.
+And the servlets call database API to implement the function.

 ### 2.4 DataBase Design